San Diego Business Mentorship for Autistic Adults

 That is perfectly okay, and in fact, it’s the ideal starting point.
 The entire first phase of my program is dedicated to this beautiful process of discovery.
 I don't expect a business plan; I only need a spark of passion.
 Together, we work to explore their deepest interests, unique skills, and natural talents to find the viable, exciting, and fulfilling business concept hidden within.

-• Question 3: My child has significant social anxiety.
+Question 3: My child has significant social anxiety.
 How does the in-person mentorship work?

 This is a core part of my program's design.
 My mentorship is strictly one-on-one, creating a safe, low-pressure, and predictable environment.
 I am not a group class.
 Every session is tailored to the individual's comfort level and needs.
 I can meet in a quiet home office, a private co-working space, or a calm park.
 The entire process is built on patience and trust, ensuring your child feels seen and supported, never overwhelmed.

-• Question 4: What if I have no business or marketing experience at all?
+Question 4: What if I have no business or marketing experience at all?

 You don't need any.
 The only prerequisite for this program is a passion you are willing to explore.
 My job is to provide all the structure, strategy, and technical skills.
 I will guide you through every single step, from registering your business name to launching your first ad campaign.
 Your passion is the engine; I'm here to help you build the car around it.

-• Question 5: Is this therapy?
+Question 5: Is this therapy?

 While my work together is deeply therapeutic and confidence-building, it is not therapy.
 I am a mentor and a skills coach, not a licensed therapist.
 My focus is squarely on the practical, tangible steps of building a business and achieving professional independence.
 I work in parallel with, and in full support of, any clinical therapy a client may be receiving.

-• Question 6: What kind of support is available for us, the parents?
+Question 6: What kind of support is available for us, the parents?

 I see parents and guardians as essential partners in this journey.
 You are part of the team.
-While the one-on-one sessions are confidential to build trust with the founder, I offer optional, complimentary monthly check-in calls for parents.
+While the one-on-one sessions are confidential to build trust with the founder, I offer optional, complimentary monthly check-in calls/meetings for parents.
 This is our time to discuss progress, celebrate wins, and ensure we are all aligned in supporting your child's path to independence.

-• Question 7: What are the real, tangible outcomes of the program?
+Question 7: What are the real, tangible outcomes of the program?

 Beyond the invaluable growth in confidence and independence, every founder will complete the program with a full toolkit of tangible business assets.
 This includes: a professionally designed and launched website, established social media channels with a content strategy, a portfolio of high-quality photos and videos, a clear client outreach script, and a foundational business plan.
 They will not just have an idea; they will have a real, functioning business.

-• Question 8: How is this funded?
+Question 8: How is this funded?
 (SDRC Self-Determination Program)

 The Founder's Program is a premium, all-inclusive mentorship, and I believe in discussing the investment openly and personally.
 I cover the full details during our free discovery call, which allows me to first understand your unique goals and for you to understand the profound, lifelong value of the partnership.
 The program is specifically structured to be eligible for funding through the SDRC's Self-Determination Program.

-• Question 9: How do you measure and report on client progress?
+Question 9: How do you measure and report on client progress?

-• I believe in clear, measurable outcomes.
+I believe in clear, measurable outcomes.
 Progress is tracked against the specific goals outlined in Phase 1.
 At the end of each month, I provide an optional summary for parents and service coordinators (with client consent) that details the skills acquired, milestones achieved (e.g., "Website Launched," "First Client Inquiry Received"), and the plan for the upcoming month.

-• Question 10: Can the San Diego Regional Center (SDRC) help pay for this?
+Question 10: Can the San Diego Regional Center (SDRC) help pay for this?

 Yes, this is very common.
 My program is structured to be paid for using your Self-Determination Program (SDP) budget.
 The SDP was created to give you the freedom to choose the best providers, even if they aren't on the traditional "vendor" list.
 If you are in the SDP, your FMS (Financial Management Service) can pay me directly from your approved budget.
 I can walk you through this simple process.

-• Question 11: My autistic son/daughter can't seem to hold a job.
+Question 11: My autistic son/daughter can't seem to hold a job.
 How is this different?

 This is not a job-finding program.
 Traditional jobs often fail autistic adults by forcing them into environments that lead to autistic burnout.
 I do the opposite.
 Instead of fitting your child into a "job," I help them build a business around their specific passion or special interest.
 This gives them control over their environment, their schedule, and their future.

-• Question 13: What if my child (or I) has no business ideas?
+Question 13: What if my child (or I) has no business ideas?

 You don't need one.
 You only need a passion.
 My entire first phase is dedicated to exploring that special interest—whether it's gaming, art, history, or coding—and finding a viable, exciting business idea hidden within it.
 I'm not looking for business plans; I'm looking for passion.
 I will handle the "business" part.

-• Question 14: What do I say to our SDRC coordinator?
+Question 14: What do I say to our SDRC coordinator?
 This all sounds complicated.

 It's not.
 You can make it very simple.
 You can tell your coordinator, "I am looking for small business support for my child" or "I want to add a goal for 'Supported Self-Employment' to my IPP."
 If you are in the Self-Determination Program, you can simply state that you have found a provider (Caliminds Launchpad) that you want to use.
 I am happy to talk to you or your coordinator to explain how I help clients achieve their IPP goals.

-• Question 15: I'm an autistic adult who wants to be my own boss, but I'm not good with marketing or "people skills."
+Question 15: I'm an autistic adult who wants to be my own boss, but I'm not good with marketing or "people skills."

 This program is designed for you.
 As an autistic entrepreneur myself, I built this program specifically because I understand this.
 You don't have to be good at everything.
 You just have to be good at your passion.
 I teach you the technical skills (like AI, websites, and social media) and provide the structured mentorship so you can run your business your way, without ever having to "pretend" again.